ManMyth0/crypto-bot-api/README.md

 - Retrieve account information from Coinbase
 - Support for finding accounts with positive balances
 - Properly formatted JWT claims for Coinbase compatibility
+- Sophisticated rate limiting with exponential backoff and retry logic
 - Authentication with Coinbase Advanced Trade API using Ed25519 JWT signing

 ## Getting Started